Your browser is no longer supported

 The Art and Literature of Leadership 2

 What is a leader?
 Are leaders born or are they made, and if they are made is there a craft to being able to lead others?
 Through works of art, film, and literature, this course examines the various types of men and women who become leaders from natural-born talents to statesmen and state-crafters and individual entrepreneurs with the purpose of defining those qualities that make for the leaders of tomorrow.
+Restricted to first-year students.
 Not eligible for CR/NCR option.

 Prerequisite: Admission to Vic One